dcryptoniun/Godot-AdMob-Android-Plugin/plugin/demo/addons/GodotAdMobAndroidPlugin/README.md

 ## Minimal Setup

-1. Add the AdMob node to your scene
+1. Enable the plugin in Project Settings → Plugins
 2. That's it!
 The plugin will auto-initialize with test ads

 ```gdscript